Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

 Step 2 – Use Linux Mint to Partition the SSD

-- Open the “LM” menu in the lower-right of the screen, click in the search box and search for “disks”, then select the Disks app with the mouse or keyboard
+- Open the “LM” menu in the lower-left corner of the screen, click in the search box and search for “disks”, then select the Disks app with the mouse or keyboard

-- From the Disks app, in the Devices window, click on your SSD
+- From the Disks app, in the Disks window on the left, click on your SSD to select it

-In my case it was “/dev/sda”, my 250GB M.2 SSD - From the Volumes window, click on the “VCS_Bundles” partition, then click on the minus (“-“) button to delete the VCS_Bundles partition
+In my case it was “/dev/sda”, my Western Digital Blue 250GB M.2 SSD1 - From the Volumes window, click on the “VCS_Bundles” partition, then click on the minus (“-“) button to delete the VCS_Bundles partition

 You will not need this partition.
 We’ll set up a SHARE partition that Atari OS can use later, if that is something you may need in the future. - Click on the plus (“+”) button to create a new partition